Play Live Radio

 Rendering of planned new port terminal at Edgemoor

-Construction on the Port of Wilmington is set to start this summer, and a groundbreaking date is expected in the next few weeks.
+Construction on the Port of Wilmington Edgemoor expansion is set to start this summer, with a groundbreaking date expected in the next few weeks.

-Since Enstructure took over the project in 2023, economic effects of the project have projected millions of dollars in local tax benefits, and thousands of new jobs tied directly and indirectly to the port.
+The economic impact of the project is projected to deliver millions of dollars in local tax benefits, and thousands of new jobs tied directly and indirectly to the port.

 Diamond State Port Corporation Executive Director Brian Devine said this month that the first phase will produce approximately 1,400 direct jobs.
 And by phase two, that should reach 2,000.